Alliance Sinus & Allergy Center

 The Alliance Sinus & Allergy Center is dedicated to the best and most advanced methods of diagnosis and treatment of allergies.
 We’re a unique center – based in Wauwatosa, Wisconsin – where nationally recognized asthma and allergy doctors, careful diagnoses, cutting-edge treatments, ongoing research, and education of patients are the primary objectives.
 Our allergists and healthcare providers devote themselves to teaching pediatric and adult patients about their diseases, the underlying causes of their symptoms, the application of the latest treatments and research, and the potential benefits and dangers of these treatments.

-Patients with sinusitis, rhinitis, anaphylaxis, food allergies, drug allergies, angioedema, urticaria, itching, eczema, otitis, IgG and IgA deficiencies, and other immunologic abnormalities are routinely referred to our Sinus & Allergy Center by both primary-care doctors and specialists, particularly when patients require extra care or are difficult to manage with standard treatment programs.
-The Alliance Sinus & Allergy Center is proud of its capacity to manage these challenging patients and is honored to receive these referrals.
-If you require allergy testing and treatment, please contact us at 414-727-0910 or visit the tabs below for more information.
+Patients with sinus and allergy problems are routinely referred to our Sinus & Allergy Center by both primary-care doctors and specialists, particularly when patients require extra care or are difficult to manage with standard treatment programs.
+If you require allergy testing or treatment of your sinus problems, please contact us at 414-727-0910 or visit the tabs below for more information.

 When dealing with problems related to the nose, it is important to determine if the issues are being caused by allergies or sinus problems.
 These conditions often overlap and may present many of the same side effects, so determining the exact cause of your symptoms is essential to ensuring you receive the best care possible.
 Our team at Alliance contains some of Wisconsin’s best allergists and ear, nose, and throat doctors, so if your symptoms are allergy related or sinus related, we have the technology and expertise to help you.
 Our team is equipped to handle a variety of different allergies including rhinitis, food allergies, drug allergies, eczema, and many other allergies in both children and adults.